 As an occasionally rebellious teenager, I identified with the zany, self-absorption of the title character in Lady Bird, Greta Gerwig’s engaging new film.
 The rising high-school senior, played by Saoirse Ronan, casts herself as a trailblazer, even as she exhibits all the contradictory impulses of most youthful rebel-conformists.

 As the mother of three adult children, I also embraced the trials and missteps of Lady Bird’s hard-working mother, Marion (Laurie Metcalf), who struggles with a martyr complex.
-She clearly loves her daughter, but doesn’t necessarily like the entitled offspring who rattles around the family’s middle-class home.
+She clearly loves Lady Bird, but doesn’t necessarily like her.

 “It’s clear how much you love Sacramento,” she tells the girl.